aces/Loris/modules/document_repository/test/TestPlan.md

    [Manual Testing]
 10. Check that if a category contains special characters (e.g. space, dot or comma) it can be expanded.
    [Manual Testing]
-11. Add two files with the same name but with different contents in two different categories.
-Verify that, when downloaded, their contents are different.
+11. Add two files with the same name.
+You should get a 'duplicate file name' error.
    [Manual Testing]
 12. Edit a file in the repository: check that “Date Uploaded” date is updated.
     [Manual Testing]